veeneck/ColwichHSO/content/events/icecreamsocial.md

 - /images/flyers/IceCreamSocialWeb.jpg
 - /images/flyers/IceCreamSocialWeb.jpg
 ---
 Back to School night!
 We hope to see you on **August 16th** between 6:00pm-7:00pm.
-Stop by and meet your teachers, staff and classmates!
+Stop by after meeting your teachers to enjoy dessert with the community.